khalidhersi/KLDCodeX-Portfolio/README.md

 # KLDCodeX's Portfolio

 Welcome to my portfolio website!
-This site showcases my skills and projects as a Freelance Fullstack Developer.
+This site showcases my skills and projects as a Freelance Full Stack Developer.
 Built using Next.js, this portfolio is designed to highlight my expertise in web development and provide potential clients and employers with insights into my capabilities.

 [![Portfolio Website](https://raw.githubusercontent.com/khalidhersi/KLDCodeX-Portfolio/master/public/desktop.png)]